Fly-tipping

 Seeing someone fly-tipping

 We recommend that you do not approach them in order to avoid a conflict situation.
-You can still help us by taking the following details:
+You can still help us by noting the following details:

 This information can be used to bring forward a prosecution case against the people involved in the incident.